Does California Lemon Law Apply to Private Sales?

 The Tanner Consumer Protection Act is a subsection of the Consumer Warranty Act that came along to strengthen the original Act, making California the nation’s leader in consumer protection.

-It lays exactly how a manufacturer is to make a repurchase from a consumer.
+It lays out exactly how a manufacturer is to make a repurchase from a consumer.
 It lays out how a manufacturer is to perform a replacement for a consumer.
 Finally, it provides a formula on how to properly calculate trouble-free miles on your vehicle for which a manufacturer is entitled to a credit.
 There are other benefits The Tanner Consumer Protection Act provides, but these are its primary components that clarify and strengthen California’s Lemon Law.

 AS A CONSUMER, YOU ALWAYS HAVE RIGHTS

-Contact our experienced lemon law legal team at Norman Taylor & Associates and learn more about how we can give you the legal assistance you deserve!
+Contact Norman Taylor & Associates’ experienced lemon law legal team to learn more about how we can provide you with the legal assistance you deserve!
+Our team of experienced California lemon lawyers is here to answer all your questions and concerns.